Kesha18/Cancer-Beating-Food-Compounds/README.md

 * test.csv contains all the training data with features like Primary_ID, InChI_Key, Name, SMILES without any labels

 Code:
-* Code.ipynb for approach 1
-* CrossVal_Code.ipynb for approach 2
+* Code.ipynb consist of approach-1 disscused in the report for Random Forest, Logistic Regression and Linear SVM
+* CrossVal_Code.ipynb consist of approach-2 disscused in the report for K-fold Cross Validate on models Random Forest, Logistic Regression and Linear SVM

+Prediction:
+* Final_Predictions.csv consists of food compounds and prediction labels obtianed for 'test.csv'